 If you encounter an error message with the code 0x8007054b (Event ID 15) in your event log, it usually means there’s a problem with your computer’s DNS settings.

-Before digging deeper into the issue, ensuring your DNS settings are right is a good idea.
+Ensuring your DNS settings are right before digging deeper into the issue is a good idea.
 If they are, you can try the following steps that have helped others eliminate this error.

 The exact error message in the event log is as follows: